 Get Things Right From the Start

-One of the maxims of freelancing is never working for free, but that doesn’t mean you can’t start writing, designing, photographing, project managing or coding straight away.
+One of the maxims of freelancing is never working for free, but that doesn’t mean you can’t start writing, designing, photographing, project managing, or coding straight away.
 A personal blog, or one dedicated to fields you are interested in, provides a direct and simple method to showcase your work.

-Use your pages to discuss the news, big issues, and events that relate to your field, or demonstrate how you would solve problems, leverage opportunities and exploit it for work.
+Use your pages to discuss the news, big issues, and events that relate to your field, or demonstrate how you would solve problems, leverage opportunities, and exploit them for work.
 Use social media, specifically LinkedIn and Twitter, along with forum or comment posts to get involved in the discussion around your professional area.
 These will help get your name recognized while making a contribution and increasing your visibility.

 Key Point: Use LinkedIn for a full biography, listing your skills and experience.
 Use Twitter for the day-to-day chat and making contacts, but direct people to your LinkedIn whenever possible.
 Focus on projects around your core skills or interests first, before branching out.

-Do: Engage far and wide, the aim is to build relationships and demonstrate that you are an active part of a market, vertical, ecosystem or can demonstrate domain expertise.
+Do: Engage far and wide, the aim is to build relationships and demonstrate that you are an active part of a market, vertical, ecosystem, or can demonstrate domain expertise.
 Be polite and encouraging at all times.
-Look for high-quality work, either by approaching individual companies or scrutinizing freelancer sites for the quality roles.
+Look for high-quality work, either by approaching individual companies or scrutinizing freelancer sites for quality roles.

 Make Each Project Count